 “Earlier we would enter only the Har-Kearlii-Dun valley and return.
 With the added extension we not only do the HKD valley but we also take in the new Ruinsara valley,” he says.

-What we love about the Har Ki Dun Ruinsara Tal Trek
+Why the Har Ki Dun Ruinsara Tal Trek is one of the best summer treks

 This new valley has stunned trekkers.
 For one, the Ruinsara lake in itself is stunning.
 An alpine lake surrounded by snow-covered mountains is not something that you see everyday.
 It is not a small lake either.